Ramsey Theory and Bounding in Arithmetic: Working with large

-To get arithmetic induction it is enough to show every arithmetic set $X$ has a least element.
-By arithmetic comprehension $X\in \mathcal{P}$.
-Use the $I\Delta_0$ on the formula ``$x \not\in X''$ to show $X$ has a least element.
-Hence $\mathcal{N}$ also realizes arithmetic bounding.
+To get arithmetic induction, it is enough to show every arithmetic set $X$ has a least element.
+By arithmetic comprehension, $X\in \mathcal{P}$.
+Applying $\mathrm{I}\Delta^0_0$ to the formula $x \not\in X$ shows that $X$ has a least element.
+Hence, $\mathcal{N}$ also realizes arithmetic bounding.

-We can also use this parameter trick to show the Infinite Arithmetic Pigeonhole Principle holds in $\mathcal{N}$.
-Take our arithmetic coloring $C$. $C \in \mathcal{P}$. $C$ is now a $\Delta_0$ coloring (with a parameter for $C$) and Theorem~\ref{wr1} applies.
+We can also use this parameter trick to show that the Infinite Arithmetic Pigeonhole Principle holds in $\mathcal{N}$.
+Take our arithmetic coloring $C$. $C \in \mathcal{P}$. $C$ is now a $\Delta^0_0$ coloring (with a parameter for $C$), and Theorem~\ref{wr1} applies.

-There is also Weihrauch reduction of Infinite $\Sigma_{n-1}$ Pigeonhole Principle from $RT^{n+1}_2$ without using this parameter trick.
-But for this we have to alter the instances of our problem to include not only the partial $\Sigma_{n-1}$ coloring but also a $\mathcal{N}$-infinite subset $X$ of its domain.
+There is also a Weihrauch reduction of the Infinite $\Sigma^0_{n-1}$-Pigeonhole Principle from $\mathrm{RT}^{n+1}_2$ without using this parameter trick.
+But for this, we have to alter the instances of our problem to include not only the partial $\Sigma^0_{n-1}$ coloring but also an $\mathcal{N}$-infinite subset $X$ of its domain.
 Only for $n=2$ can we trivially get hold of this set $X$.
 We also need that arithmetic bounding holds in $\mathcal{N}$.

-\begin{theorem} The Infinite $\Sigma_n$ Pigeonhole Principle is (strongly) Weihrauch reducible over $\mathcal{N}$ to $RT^{n+1}_2$ over $\mathcal{N}$. \end{theorem}
+\begin{theorem} The Infinite $\Sigma^0_n$-Pigeonhole Principle is (strongly) Weihrauch reducible over $\mathcal{N}$ to $\mathrm{RT}^{n+1}_2$ over $\mathcal{N}$. \end{theorem}